-Collection, preservation, identification and biological study of the immature stages of the different actionary designed to action insect orders.
-Course designed to meet the needs of students specializing in invertebrate zoology agricultural and medical entomology, parasitology, and systematics.
+Structure, physiology, natural history and classification of insects.
+522. (122.)
+Special Topics in Entomology (3) Two lectures and three hours of laboratory.
+Treatment of some aspect of entomology, such as biological control, microbial control or forest entomology, not covered in regularly scheduled courses.
+Maximum credit nine units.
+Maximum credit six units applicable on a master's degree.
+523. (123.)
+Immature Insects (3) Two lectures and three hours of laboratory.
+Prerequisite: Zoology 521 Prerequisite: Zoology 521.
+Collection, preservation, identification and biological study of the immature stages of the different insect orders.
+Course designed to meet the needs of students specializing in invertebrate zoology. agricultural and medical entomology, parasitology, and systematics.
 524. (124.)
-Insect Ecology (4) ||

-Two lectures and six hours of laboratory.
+Insect Ecology (4) Two lectures and six hours of laboratory.

 Prerequisites: Biology 520, and Botany 500 or 503.
 Recommended: Zoology 150 or 521.
 Ecological principles as applied to insects, including consideration of crop ecosystems in relation to insect and mite outbreaks.
 525. (125.)
-Economic Entomology (4) II

-Two lectures and six hours of laboratory.
+Economic Entomology (4) II Two lectures and six hours of laboratory.

-Prerequisites: Zoology 150 or 521 (preferred), and Botany 503.
-Recommended: This course be followed by Zoology 527.
+Prerequisites: Zoology 150 or 521 (preferred), and Botany 503, Recommended: This course be followed by Zoology 527.
 Course designed for students of agriculture and horticulture.
 Emphasis is placed on determination and control of insects affecting plants.
-Quarantine measures ar' also studied.
+Quarantine measures are also studied.
 526. (126.)
-Medical Entomology (4) Two lectures and six hours of laboratory.
+Medical Entomology (4) I Two lectures and six hours of laboratory.
 Prerequisite: Zoology 150 or 160 or 521 (preferred), or Microbiology 310.
 The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
 527. (127.)
-Insect Control (2) I Prerequisites: Zoology 521, Botany 500 or 503, Recommended: Zoology 525 or 526.
+Insect Control (2) Prerequisites: Zoology 521, Botany 500 or 503.
+Recommended: Zoology 525 or 526.
 A review of methods of reducing insect populations, including chemical, cultural, biological and legislative control.
 528. (131.)
 Insect Physiology (4) I Two lectures and six hours of laboratory.

 Prerequisites: Zoology 521 or an upper division course in physiology, and Chemistry 230, 230L or 231, 231L.
 Description, theory and experimental analysis of all major physiological processes in insects.
 529. (129.)
-Principles of Pest Management (3) I Two lectures and three hours of laboratory.
+Principles of Pest Management (3) Two lectures and three hours of laboratory.